Skip to main content

 Which established restaurants dropped off in 2009?

-Notable departures included Restaurant Gordon Ramsay, Alain Ducasse au Plaza Athénée, and Le Gavroche, which were among 12 restaurants that left the list.
+Notable departures included Restaurant Gordon Ramsay, Alain Ducasse au Plaza Athénée, Le Gavroche, which were among 12 restaurants that left the list.

 Track this list